at-cg/minichain/README.md

 ## <a name="intro"></a>Introduction

-Minichain is designed to align long reads to pangenome graphs represented as DAGs.
+Minichain is designed to align long reads or genome assemblies to pangenome graphs represented as DAGs.
 It can scale to pangenomes built from several human genome assemblies.
 We have designed and implemented a new provably-good gap-sensitive co-linear chaining algorithm for filtering anchors (see [paper](#pub) for details).
 This algorithm enables accurate and fast long read alignments.
-Minichain uses seeding and base-to-base alignment code from [minigraph][minigraph].
+Minichain borrows seeding and base-to-base alignment code from [minigraph][minigraph].

 ## <a name="uguide"></a>User's Guide